nrbnayon/Restaurant-Management-System/README.md

 - **Gallery**: Experience the visual delights shared by our community.
 - **Login/Logout**: Access your account for personalized experiences.
 - **My Profile**: Manage your profile and interactions.
+- **Contact Us**: Easily reach out to us for any inquiries, feedback, or assistance directly from the website interface.

 ## Homepage